Privi Speciality Chemicals Ltd leads losers in 'A' group

+Anupam Rasayan India bags order worth $95 mil. from crop protection firm

-Indostar Capital Finance Ltd, Hindustan Copper Ltd, MTAR Technologies Ltd and Cigniti Technologies Ltd are among the other losers in the BSE's 'A' group today, 09 May 2022.
+Dhampur Sugar Mills Ltd, Oil India Ltd, Minda Corporation Ltd and Adani Transmission Ltd are among the other losers in the BSE's 'A' group today, 10 May 2022.

-Indostar Capital Finance Ltd, Hindustan Copper Ltd, MTAR Technologies Ltd and Cigniti Technologies Ltd are among the other losers in the BSE's 'A' group today, 09 May 2022.
+Dhampur Sugar Mills Ltd, Oil India Ltd, Minda Corporation Ltd and Adani Transmission Ltd are among the other losers in the BSE's 'A' group today, 10 May 2022.

-Indostar Capital Finance Ltd crashed 9.99% to Rs 184.3.
-The stock was the second biggest loser in 'A' group.On the BSE, 6787 shares were traded on the counter so far as against the average daily volumes of 9532 shares in the past one month.
+Dhampur Sugar Mills Ltd crashed 9.23% to Rs 418.35.
+The stock was the second biggest loser in 'A' group.On the BSE, 85749 shares were traded on the counter so far as against the average daily volumes of 43579 shares in the past one month.

-Hindustan Copper Ltd tumbled 9.55% to Rs 94.7.
-The stock was the third biggest loser in 'A' group.On the BSE, 12.66 lakh shares were traded on the counter so far as against the average daily volumes of 2.95 lakh shares in the past one month.
+Oil India Ltd tumbled 7.77% to Rs 218.45.
+The stock was the third biggest loser in 'A' group.On the BSE, 1.22 lakh shares were traded on the counter so far as against the average daily volumes of 1.39 lakh shares in the past one month.

-MTAR Technologies Ltd dropped 8.80% to Rs 1372.7.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 66478 shares were traded on the counter so far as against the average daily volumes of 9357 shares in the past one month.
+Minda Corporation Ltd pared 7.39% to Rs 206.8.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 2.6 lakh shares were traded on the counter so far as against the average daily volumes of 1.68 lakh shares in the past one month.

-Cigniti Technologies Ltd slipped 8.01% to Rs 379.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 12376 shares were traded on the counter so far as against the average daily volumes of 13304 shares in the past one month.
+Adani Transmission Ltd slipped 7.04% to Rs 2504.75.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 18399 shares were traded on the counter so far as against the average daily volumes of 60474 shares in the past one month.

 Powered by Capital Market - Live News